 Find out what financial help you can get when you’re studying.

 Recognition of NZ qualifications

 Some qualifications (such as university or polytechnic degrees or certificates) or registered occupations (such as plumbers, electricians) are recognised without having to sit further tests or exams.

-Get your higher education qualifications assessed — this can can take up to 3 months and you'll have to pay a fee.
+Get your higher education qualifications assessed — this can take up to 3 months and you'll have to pay a fee.